 I love it because I can walk cobblestone streets in Europe with no effort or worry of theft.
 (Be sure your travel purse has a zipper!
 Carry it in crowded areas or packed trains across the front of your body with your hand on the opening.)

-I’ve taken this Columbia day pack to Europe, New Zealand, and on several trips to Hawaii.
+I’ve taken my Columbia day pack to Europe, Yellowstone, and on several trips to Hawaii.
 Since I have some back and neck issues, I’m picky when it comes to a comfortable backpack.

 And yet, I find it’s the best way to get the most mileage out of my additional carry-on.
 I leave my purse at home in favor of a small travel purse that fits inside.